Cloud Readiness

 Ready for the Future — or Not?

-Whether it makes sense to build apps with abap2UI5 depends heavily on future-proofing.
-In the ABAP ecosystem, this means cloud readiness, which is closely tied to using the ABAP Cloud language version.
-But what exactly does that mean?
-And are abap2UI5 apps truly cloud ready?
-Let’s take a closer look.
+Whether it's worth building apps with abap2UI5 comes down to future-proofing.
+In the ABAP ecosystem, this means cloud readiness, closely tied to the ABAP Cloud language version.
+So what does that mean?
+And are abap2UI5 apps truly cloud-ready?

 What is ABAP Cloud?

-ABAP Cloud is a restricted ABAP language version that ensures cloud readiness and upgrade stability.
-Developments that follow the ABAP Cloud rules can run on SAP BTP ABAP Environment and SAP S/4HANA Public Cloud ABAP Environment.
-SAP guarantees long-term compatibility with future platform updates — without requiring code adjustments or any further investments.
+ABAP Cloud is a restricted ABAP language version that delivers cloud readiness and upgrade stability.
+Code that follows the ABAP Cloud rules can run on SAP BTP ABAP Environment and SAP S/4HANA Public Cloud ABAP Environment.
+SAP guarantees long-term compatibility with future platform updates — with no code changes or extra investment.

-ABAP Cloud contains of a simplified technology stack, syntax, and toolset:
+ABAP Cloud includes a simplified technology stack, syntax, and toolset:

 - No classic UI technologies like Web Dynpro, ALV, GUI CFW